 "What does it mean to not have a choice?"

 I hope that, through this story, its world, and its protagonist,

 we can move closer to answers to questions like these.

-Pairing the 'timeless' desert dystopia of Mad Max, with the social drama of Nomadland, Under The Burning Sun Follows one young woman, Mowanza, as she fights to find an abortion in a land where they are outlawed.
-When she hears of a nearby land with a lenient policy on abortion, Mowanza -- with only her water bottle and beat-up car for company sets out on a journey to find herself again.
+Under The Burning Sun follows a young woman named Mowanza as she fights to find an abortion in a land where they are outlawed.
+When she hears of a nearby land with a lenient abortion policy, Mowanza, with only her water bottle and beat-up car for company, sets out on a journey to find herself again.

 2023 // 85 MINS